Content Ops

 The selected tools should support the overall collaborative documentation creation process.
 A well-thought-out strategy for tools and formatting will provide a solid foundation for all future code documentation efforts

-2. Integrating Documentation into the CI/CD Pipeline
+2. Integrate Documentation into the CI/CD Pipeline

 Seamless integration of documentation into the CI/CD pipeline is critical for maintaining up-to-date and reliable documentation in enterprise SaaS environments.
 To ensure documentation evolves alongside the codebase, teams must make documentation updates mandatory for code changes.
 This integration is further streamlined by utilizing CI/CD tools to automate documentation builds and deployments.